BenByerly/elden-ring-boss-overlay/README.md

    - This will run the program in a separate window!

-# I will try to keep this readme up to date as a progress, i tend to forget to push changes x)
+## I will try to keep this readme up to date as a progress, I tend to forget to push changes x)

+- Also some of the bosses may be missing feel free to message me on LinkedIn at **www.linkedin.com/in/benjamin-byerly-180947291**